 - We become force multipliers in our region by serving as “Community Ambassadors of the FBI”.

 The FBI San Diego Citizens Academy was founded in 2001 in an effort to establish and foster relationships between the FBI San Diego District Office and the community.
-Since then, the FBI San Diego Citizens Academy has assisted the Bureau to extend its reach into the community, graduating 20 classes with more than 500 participants.
+Since then, the FBI San Diego Citizens Academy Alumni Association has helped the Bureau extend its reach into the community, graduating 20 classes with more than 500 participants.

 After participating in the Academy, we encourage graduates to stay engaged and join the FBI San Diego Citizens Academy Alumni Association.

-- We support FBI Community Outreach programs like the Teen Academy, Citizens Academy, and Junior Special Agents.
+- We support FBI Community Outreach initiatives like the Teen Academy, Citizens Academy, and Junior Special Agent programs.

 - We sponsor the FBI’s participation in annual law enforcement outreach programs like the Teddy Bear drive and Shop with a Cop.

-- We volunteer at information booths to spread public awareness of safety programs at the annual National Night Out and Miramar Air Show.
+- We volunteer at information booths to spread public awareness of safety programs at the annual National Night Out and other community events.

 - We share informational presentations with other community leaders.